elenabernabeu/cage_bage/bage_predictor/README.md

 Files that will be outputted by script:
 - `projections_episcores.tsv`: Episcore projections for samples included in phenotype file/for which methylation data was provided.
 - `bage_predictions.tsv`: bAge predictions, in Z scale (bAge), and as age acceleration residuals (bAgeAccel).
-- `coxph_testing.tsv`: Cox-PH model results assessing predictive ability of bAge.
+- `coxph_testing.tsv`: Cox-PH model results assessing predictive ability of bAge, compared to GrimAge.